-Services, access, fees - how do you choose the right bank account?
+Services, access, fees - how do you choose the right bank account for your needs?

 The Types of Bank Accounts Available

-There are many different types of accounts available with a wide range of services, including:
+There are many different types of accounts available, including:

 - basic chequing and savings accounts